andrelkj/cypress-express-mark/README.md

 Faker can be used to generate dynamic random data which solve the repetitive and fixed data problem, although it now generates a new issue once it generate massive entries of information and at least for now do not meet our requirements to fill the input with tasks.

+### API DELETE Request

-Because of it we're not gonna be using faker in here.
+We're not gonna be using faker in here.
 Instead we'll use fixed data trying a new approach to solve repetitive information issue by deleting data through API.

 To do it we'll: